 Basil is a staple in most kitchens and a popular herb used in many Italian dishes.
 While there are many basil varieties, the most popular type is sweet basil, commonly used in Western cooking.
-In Ayurvedic medicine, another form of basil, known as holy basil, plays a role in the prevention of age-related health conditions.
+In Ayurvedic medicine, another form of basil, known as holy basil, plays a role in preventing age-related health conditions.

-If you mix turmeric powder with a small amount of milk, the paste acts as a deep exfoliator to improve the appearance of your skin, evening out skin tone, and visibly reducing pores.
-Used regularly, it can also tighten the skin, reducing the appearance of fine lines and wrinkles.
+If you mix turmeric powder with a small amount of milk, the paste acts as a deep exfoliator to improve your skin’s appearance, even your skin tone, and visibly reduce pores.
+Used regularly, it can also tighten skin, reducing the appearance of fine lines and wrinkles.

-Aside from the visible signs of aging, turmeric may prevent a variety of health conditions that coincide with aging.
+Aside from the visible signs of aging, turmeric may prevent various health conditions that coincide with aging.
 Scientists in the UK are exploring ways to use curcumin as an eye drop to treat patients with early signs of glaucoma.
-Researchers are also exploring turmeric as a cancer treatment that could help prevent or slow the spread of cancer.
+Researchers are also exploring turmeric as a possible treatment that could help prevent or slow the spread of cancer.

 If you dilute oregano essential oil in a carrier oil, it is safe to apply it topically to the skin.
 The oil contains a host of antioxidants and vitamins, which improves skin elasticity and produces a fresh glow.

 Oregano oil may also speed up the healing of small scrapes and cuts due to its antibacterial properties.
-Researchers have also found that oregano oil mixed with a variety of other herbs and spices lowered glucose levels, which is promising in managing diabetes symptoms.
+Researchers have also found that oregano oil mixed with a variety of other herbs and spices lowered glucose levels, which is promising in managing the symptoms of diabetes.

 Bilberries are native to Europe and are known as blueberries outside of the US.
 Bilberry extract is a popular herbal supplement that contains chemicals known as anthocyanosides.
 These chemicals provide bilberries with their purple color and play a role in promoting eye health.